 The USGS also maintains a gauging station, 11074000, located on the SAR below Prado Dam, shown in Figure 2-1.
-In 2021, this station recorded flows totaling 125,260 AFY.
+In 2022, this station recorded flows totaling 107,244 AFY.

 A long time-history of water quality data has been collected by USGS along with data collected by OCWD, Regional Board base flow monitoring program, and by CBWM/IEUA at Below Prado Dam and MWD Crossing.
-These data were plotted for each constituent that has a Basin Plan objective for January 2001 through to current and are included in Appendix A, to show the longer-term trends in base flow data, and non-base flow water quality samples, as well as non-volume-weighted five-year moving averages.
+These data were plotted for each constituent that has a Basin Plan objective for January 2002 through to current and are included in Appendix A, to show the longer-term trends in base flow data as non-volume-weighted five-year moving averages.